-Construction Accident Lawyers and Attorneys in Albuquerque, New Mexico
+Construction Accident Lawyers in Albuquerque, New Mexico

 According to the Occupational Safety and Health Administration, 4,836 workers died on the job in 2015.
 Of these deaths, one in five of the people who were killed were working in construction.
 These numbers don’t begin to account for the number of people injured each year while on the job at construction sites.
 Construction jobs are among the most dangerous jobs a person can do.
 If you or a family member has been injured on a construction site, you may be facing a range of challenges.
 You may no longer be able to work.
 You may be struggling under the weight of expensive medical and rehabilitative bills.
 Your family may be struggling to adjust to lifestyle changes after an accident.

 The stress that a family can experience after an accidental injury can be immense.
 Fortunately, the law offers protections to workers who have been injured in construction accidents.
-If you or a loved one has been hurt, contact the construction accident lawyers at the Law Office of Brian K. Branch in Albuquerque, New Mexico.
+If you or a loved one has been hurt, contact the construction accident lawyers at the Law Office of Brian K. Branch, PC in Albuquerque, New Mexico.
 Our firm can review the factors leading up to your accident, can help you fight denied worker’s compensation claims, and can hold all stakeholders accountable for your injuries.

 Kinds of Construction Accidents and Injuries